mdeguzis/SteamOS-Tools/README.md

 * For all other videos and tutorials, please see the [Videos and Tutorials](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Videos-and-Tutorials) wiki page

 # Branches
-There are three main branches at the moment
+There are two main branches at the moment.
+Alchemist is no longer supported

-`alchemist`
-Only contains a modified `add-debian-repos.sh`.
-Only intended for some legacy package testing right now.

 `brewmaster`
 Brewmaster branch.
 Default branch for repository.